 'Adah gave birth to Yaval; he was the ancestor of those who live in tents and have cattle.
 His brother's name was Yuval; and he was the ancestor of all who play lyre and flute.
 Tzilah gave birth to Tuval-Kayin, who forged all kinds of tools from brass and iron; the sister of Tuval-Kayin was Na'amah.

 We are introduced to the seventh generation of people and remember that seven is the number of completion throughout the Bible.
 Because of the fall, men were required to work and, here, we see the start of various occupations such as shepherd, musician, and ironworker.
 Although we are not told of Naamah's occupation, her name suggests that she was a singer.

-Lamech said to his wives, 'Adah and Zillah, listen to me; wives of Lamech, hear my words.
-I have killed a man for wounding me, a young man for injuring me.
-If Cain is avenged seven times, then Lamech seventy-seven times.'
+Lemekh said to his wives, "'Adah and Tzilah, listen to me; wives of Lemekh, hear what I say: I killed a man for wounding me, a young man who injured me.
+If Kayin will be avenged sevenfold, then Lemekh seventy-sevenfold!"

 The downward spiral has continued to the point of murder.
 Not only do we see that Lamech went so far as murder but he was even proud of the fact.
 He compared himself to God's promise of avenging those that would kill Cain and elevated himself above God.

-God gave Adam and Eve a third son named Seth.
+God gave Adam and Eve a third son named Shet (Seth) and his name means "granted".
 He had a son (Adam and Eve's grandson) who he named Enosh which means "man" or "mankind".
 And so begins the population of God's creation and men acknowledged God the Creator.